2008

 One of the uniquely Israeli applications of this stick fighting was the aggressive, offensive nature of the training and of its use.
 Older practitioners describe that when an attacker appeared, someone would shout, "The enemy is here!" and the practitioners would raise up their sticks in one hand while the other hand was ready for action as well.
 They trained not to run away.
 You face the enemy straight on and make it clear that you are not afraid.
 You wave your stick at him.
 This was critically important in the early days of the state of Israel when Jews were viewed as easy targets by Arabs, it was crucial to change this image drastically.

 Students were taught not to fear any situation.
-A weapons may be dangerous but when you are well trained in it you no longer think of it as dangerous.
+A weapon may be dangerous but when you are well trained in it you no longer think of it as dangerous.
 You are trained how to use it against your enemy.
 Soon enough, he will back off.

 The early Krav Maga training was part of Kapap.
 According to Itay Gil, the term Kapap was still used somewhat in the early 1960's but then fell into total disuse.
-The term Krav Maga replaced the term Kapap (for a while both were used interchangeably) The early By the early 1960's Kapap ceased to exist.
+The term Krav Maga replaced the term Kapap (for a while both were used interchangeably) By the early 1960's Kapap ceased to exist.
 This information is presented in greater detail in the excellent book by historian Noah Gross.

-The unique aspect of Kapap was the use of the stick, Noah Gross writes, " the 1960's saw the end of this era."
+The unique aspect of Kapap was the use of the stick.
+Noah Gross writes, " the 1960's saw the end of this era."

 Today Krav Maga has been branches and is known worldwide as an efficient close quarter combat system.